New Year, New You?

 DiabeticMinds® addresses both the physical and emotional aspects of living life with diabetes while still addressing other non-diabetes related life problems to create a unique holistic approach to help people with diabetes thrive.
 My Private Practice helps people of all ages and their families manage life with diabetes.

-If you are struggling with diabetes please call (917) 272-4829
+If you are struggling with diabetes please call or text (917) 272-4829

-© 2011-2023 Eliot LeBow L.C.S.W., C.D.E., The information on this server including all images is proprietary and comprises legally protected subject matter belonging to psychotherapist Eliot LeBow, and is displayed on the basis of viewing only.
+© 2011-2025 Eliot LeBow L.C.S.W., C.D.E., The information on this server including all images is proprietary and comprises legally protected subject matter belonging to psychotherapist Eliot LeBow, and is displayed on the basis of viewing only.
 All use, reproduction, and disclosure is prohibited without the prior consent of Diabetes Focused Therapist Eliot LeBow, including all registration marks: ® Diabetes Focused Psychotherapy, ® Helping People With Diabetes Thrive!, ® DiabeticTalks, ® DiabeticMinds, ® The Diabetic Diary.
 All rights reserved.

 Office Locations: 323 West 96th street, NYC & Online Email: eliot.lebow@gmail.com(917) 272-4829